cisco/mindmeld/source/userguide/dm.rst

     * All entities that are required by the slot-filling form for an intent should be covered through example queries in the training files for that intent.
     .. |br|

     * For better training the entity recognizer corresponding to the slot-filling intent, a separate training file ``train_label_set`` covering examples of the entities to be captured by the form can be defined.
-You can find more details about defining this file and modifying the entity recognizer `here <https://www.mindmeld.com/docs/userguide/entity_recognizer.html>`_.
+You can find more details about defining this file and modifying the entity recognizer :ref:`here <entity_recognition>`.
 This also allows intent and domain classifiers to be trained independently of such queries and learn appropriate context.

 .. _dialogue_middleware: